ppearson/Stash/qt/README.txt

 ------

-This is the Qt port of Stash, which is still under development, but is somewhat useable, although it's missing some features.
+This is the Qt port of Stash, which is still under development, but is somewhat useable, although it's missing some features compared to the native Mac version (the original UI from 10 years ago).

 It builds with Qt 4.8 and 5.12 on Linux, and might build/run on other platforms as well, but my focus here is predominantly Linux, at least initially for my purposes.

 Building